mir-aidj/djmix-analysis/index.md

 # Summary
 * We want to understand how DJs create [DJ Mixes](https://en.wikipedia.org/wiki/DJ_mix).
-* We collected and analyze 1,557 real-world DJ mixes including 13,728 tracks from [*1001Tracklists*](https://www.1001tracklists.com/).
+* Therefore, we collected and analyze 1,557 real-world DJ mixes including 13,728 tracks from [*1001Tracklists*](https://www.1001tracklists.com/).
-* First, to understand how DJs use audio effects, we perform mix-to-track subsequence alignment using [DTW](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C7/C7S2_SubsequenceDTW.html).
+* To understand how DJs use audio effects, we perform mix-to-track subsequence alignment using [DTW](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C7/C7S2_SubsequenceDTW.html).
-* Then, using the alignment results, we also extract cue points, which indicate when tracks start/end in mixes.
+* Then, using the alignment results, we also extract cue points, which indicate when individual tracks start/end in mixes.
 * Finally, we perform analyses with three hypotheses below and show that statistical evidence supports the hypotheses:
     1. DJs tend not to change tempo and/or key of tracks much to avoid distorting the original essence of the tracks.
     2. DJs make seamless transitions from one track to another considering the musical structures of tracks.